 5) Slider slips out at the top (stopper missing)

-If the upper stopper is missing, the slider simply slides out over the end when closing.
-The cleanest solution is a suitable replacement stopper that is fixed in place with pliers.
+If the upper stopper is missing, the slider simply slides over the end when closing.
+The cleanest solution is a suitable replacement stopper fixed with pliers.

-Alternatively, you can help yourself with a needle and strong thread: Several tightly placed stitches at the same point form a stable thread lock that reliably stops the slider - at least until a replacement part is at hand.
+Alternatively, you can help yourself with a needle and strong thread: several closely spaced stitches at the same spot form a sturdy thread bar that reliably stops the slider – at least until a spare part is at hand.

-- Get a suitable upper stopper (size to fit the chain).
+- Get a suitable upper stopper (size matching the chain).

-- Place the stopper in the correct position.
+- Place the stopper in the right spot.

-- Using strong thread (buttonhole thread), place several tight stitches on top of each other.
+- Use strong thread (buttonhole thread) to make several tight stitches on top of each other.

-- This creates a latch that stops the slider.
+- This creates a bar that stops the slider.

 6) Zipper broken at the bottom (pin/box damaged – for jackets)

-With separable zippers, the lower pin or box part may be damaged.
-If the jacket can no longer be threaded, it is worth taking a closer look at these components.
+With separable zippers, it can happen that the lower pin or box part is damaged.
+If the jacket can no longer be threaded, it’s worth taking a close look at these components.

-As long as the zipper tape is undamaged at this point, the pin or box can be replaced with suitable spare parts and fixed in place with pliers.
-However, if the tape is torn or severely frayed, a permanent repair is hardly possible - in this case, replacement is usually the only option.
+As long as the zipper tape is undamaged at this point, the pin or box can be replaced with suitable spare parts and fixed with pliers.
+However, if the tape is torn or heavily frayed, a permanent repair is hardly possible – here, replacement is usually the only option.

-If the strap is still intact at the bottom:
+If the tape is still intact at the bottom:

 - Test the threading.

-Then a clean, permanent repair is usually only possible by shortening or replacing the zipper.
+Then a clean, permanent repair usually only makes sense by shortening or replacing the zipper.

-7) Slider has slipped out (zipper open, zipper "off")
+7) Slider has slipped out (zipper open, zipper pull "off")

 This often happens at the end – and looks worse than it is.